eed3si9n/eed3si9n.com/content/posts/sbt-2.0.0-beta.md

 Hi everyone.
 On behalf of the sbt project, I am happy to announce sbt 2.0.0-M2, a beta version of sbt 2.x.
 Please try it out, and report any issues you might come across.
 Note that sbt 2.x is released under Semantic Versioning, and the plugins will need to be published for the specific milestone version.

-I work on sbt in my own time with collaboration with Adrien Piquerez at Scala Center and other volunteers, like Kenji Yoshida, Jerry Tan, Matthias Kurz (Play maintainer), and recently Billy at EngFlow to name a few.
+I work on sbt in my own time with collaboration with [Adrien Piquerez](https://www.linkedin.com/in/adrien-piquerez-22b478177/) at Scala Center and other volunteers, like Kenji Yoshida, Jerry Tan, Matthias Kurz (Play maintainer), and recently Billy at EngFlow to name a few.

+**Note**: This is still a beta.
+You might need to occasionally wipe out `target`, `project/target/`, `$HOME/Library/Caches/sbt/v2/` etc

 ### Headline features